Kovach

 Kovach Descendants 2024

-They lost the homestead at one point, as evidenced by the only picture of the family.
-Sadly, their father, Michael, abandoned the family after the mother passed.
-I believe my mother only met her fathers once.
-He lived into his 80s before dying in an automobile accident in the Connellsville area.
+They lost their homestead at some point, as evidenced by the only picture of the family at the top of this page.
+Tragically, their father, Michael, abandoned the family after their mother passed away.
+I believe my mother only met her father once.
+He lived until he was 70 years old before dying in an automobile accident in the Connellsville area.
+Our cousin shared that he was living in an abandoned building before his demise.
+Another cousin said he, too, was mentally ill.
+It appears that there aren’t many fond memories associated with him.

 1940 Census

 The 1940 census shows all family members except older sisters Helen and Mary living together.
-Mary would marry Edward Shaw in the 1940s and go on to have a family.
+Mary married Edward Shaw in the 1940s and went on to have a family.
 When Mom got older, she moved in with Mary and helped raise her cousins.
 She moved back out for a while before graduating from High School.
 After that, she moved back in again and began working.

-The 1950 Census shows my Mom living with the Shaws and being employed as a Payroll clerk.
+The 1950 Census shows my Mom living with the Shaws and employed as a Payroll clerk.
 She also told me she ran the post office in one of the mining camps.
 At one point, she was dating a sailor named Murphy, and I think he asked her to marry him.
-Mom told me later in life she was holding out for someone who could provide the life she desired as a young Catholic woman.
+Mom told me later in life that she sought someone to provide the life she desired as a young Catholic woman.

 Ed Shaw was a superintendent at the mine in Morgantown, West Virginia.
 One of his engineers was my Grandfather, Edward B. Tubridy.
 My mother and father met when they were invited to watch a World Series game on my Uncle Ed’s new television.
 It seems fitting, given my penchant for new technology 😎.